-Here are some resources of various kinds that I’ve felt helpful as a postgraduate student and early career researcher
+Here are some resources that I have found useful as a postgraduate student and early career researcher.

 The Wenner-Gren Foundation have a great resource list for funding sources on their website

 British Archaeological Jobs and Resources (BAJR) also have a list of funding resources http://www.bajr.org/BAJRResources/Funding.asp

 ECRCentral community’s list of postdoctoral fellowship funding schemes